Zum Inhalt springen

 • Desktops und Server: Linux, Windows und macOS.

-So stellen Sie Ihre YOLO11-Modelle auf mobilen Geräten bereit:
+Um Ihre YOLO26-Modelle auf mobilen Geräten bereitzustellen:

 1. Build für Android: Folgen Sie der MNN Android Anleitung.